The Girón Family and La Alondra

-The farm surrounds the family home and sits in an area of frequent mist and cooler weather.
-It's heavily forested with native trees, including tall conifers on the higher slopes that look out across the valley.
+The farm is heavily forested with native trees, including tall conifers on the upper slopes that look out across the valley.
 The abundant shade – combined with limited labour availability – means many of the coffee plants grow unusually tall.
 Even the Villa Sarchi, typically a compact dwarf varietal, reaches for the canopy here.

 - Country: Honduras